 In the African traditional religious system, there are different forms of rituals that the people perform in order to maintain physical cohesion and harmony with the spirit beings and gods.
-Mbiti (1977, p126) observes that some of these rituals have to do with the life of the individual from birth to death.
+Mbiti (1977: 126) observes that some of these rituals have to do with the life of the individual from birth to death.
 There are rituals for wars, raids or even natural calamities.
-The ritual words help people to have the feeling of exercising a certain amount of control over the invisible world, and the forces of nature; man then feels himself not to be only a passive creature, but a cognitive agent (ibid).
-J.S Mbiti, in his Introduction to African Religion (1977), has been able to identify different types of rituals, ranging from personal rituals, agricultural rituals, health rituals, homestead rituals, and professional rituals.
+The ritual words help people to have the feeling of exercising a certain amount of control over the invisible world, and the forces of nature; man then feels himself not to be only a passive creature, but a cognitive agent (Mbiti 1977).
+J.S Mbiti, in his Introduction to African Religion (1977), has been able to identify different types of rituals, ranging from personal rituals.
+How can we understand these?
 We shall now examine them briefly: